aws-samples/aws-waf-ipset-auto-update-aws-ip-ranges/README.md

 * `LambdaCodeS3Bucket`: The S3 bucket where the Lambda function's packaged code is stored.
 * `LambdaCodeS3Object`: The S3 object name of Lambda function's packaged code.
 This must be a `.zip` file.
-* `IPV4SetNameSuffix`: Enter the name for the Wafv2 IPv6 set.
+* `IPV4SetNameSuffix`: Enter the name for the AWS WAF IPv6 set.
 Default is `IPv4Set`.
-* `IPV6SetNameSuffix`: Enter the name for the Wafv2 IPv6 set.
+* `IPV6SetNameSuffix`: Enter the name for the AWS WAF IPv6 set.
 Default is `IPv6Set`.
 * `SERVICES`: Enter the name of the AWS services to add, separated by commas and as explained in <https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html>.
 The default is `ROUTE53_HEALTHCHECKS,CLOUDFRONT`.
 * `EC2REGIONS`: For the "EC2" service only, specify the AWS regions to add, separated by commas.
 Use 'all' to add all AWS regions.
 Default is `all`.